 The goal in TBLT is to exchange meaning.
-This means that understanding each other is more important to adhering to all the rules of the language.
+This means that understanding each other is more important to adhere to all the rules of the language.
 Language is for making meaning.
 When people communicate they are able to scaffold each other’s language acquisition while talking.

 The tasks in TBLT serve the purpose of helping learners to see the gaps in their knowledge.
 This discovery provides motivation to learn what is necessary to overcome the deficiency.
 Since the activities simulate the real world students can see that they really need to learn something as they can see the connection of the task with reality.

 The learners’ job is to participate and take a risk in their learning.
 The teacher’s role is to motivate students, select task, and monitor students progress.

 TBLT starts with a needs analysis.
 Tasks are then developed to help the students.
 Normally. the tasks mirror the real-world and are called real-world task.
 However, there are also pedagogical tasks which are not real-world but traditional learning activities.
 These are useful when students lack specific needs.

 - jigsaw-Break an activity into several parts and have each student do a different part and then combine

 Materials used in TBLT can include many forms of realia such as TVs, newspapers, and other forms of communication.
 The goal is always to be as authentic as possible.

 When using TBLT there are three common steps to teaching

 - Introduce the task-This provides an overview of what is happening in order to motivate the students.
 You also explain what they will do.